solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 ![Little more advanced plotting of Finland and Sweden stats](/img/trying-out-julia/cases_fin_swe_advanced.png)

-Some interesting pointers on the code
+Some interesting points on the code

 1. `:topleft` , `:circle` and `:hexagon` are symbols like in Clojure.
 2. The label array.
 See how there is no comma between the strings?
 This means the array dimensions are row based as in a first row of a matrix.
 You can also define a matrix by separating rows with ;-marks, this too is reminiscent of MatLab.
 The following output elaborates how this works.